Commercial Electricians Newcastle

-Our electricians have the necessary skills and knowledge to carry out testing and inspection of all new and existing wiring in your commercial property in accordance with 17th Edition of the IEE wiring regulations BS7671.
+Our commercial electricians in Newcastle have the necessary skills and knowledge to carry out testing and inspection of all new and existing wiring in your commercial property in accordance with 17th Edition of the IEE wiring regulations BS7671 we are 17th edition qualified As an electrical company we ensure that all health and safety procedures and standards are met.

 We can provide an assessment of your existing electrical installation and advise you of any work required to bring it up to date with current regulations.
 To minimise disruption to your business, we will do our best to work at a time to suit you.